Functional-Brain-Mapping-Laboratory/Labelling_utility/README.md

 ## Installation

 The toolbox is written in python and therefore could be run in most common platforms.
-However, as processing relies on Freesurfer, the toolbox can only run on LINUX/OSX plateforms.
+However, as processing relies on Freesurfer, the toolbox can only run on LINUX/OSX platforms.
 For WINDOWS users, you can consider using the Windows Subsystem for Linux.

 ### Installing FREESURFER